 Thimon de Jong is an expert in the strategic business impact of future human behaviour and societal change.

-He is an world renowned keynote speaker, leadership trainer and also a workshop facilitator.
+He is a world-renowned keynote speaker, leadership trainer and also a workshop facilitator.

 Recognised for his entertaining presentations and workshops, Thimon delivers speeches that are both academic and practical.

 After studying cultural studies and international business, he wrote his master’s thesis on subcultures and started a career in journalism.

 As editor-in-chief of a youth magazine, he discovered his passion for interdisciplinary people research and started working as a youth and media researcher for Science of the Time and FreedomLab Future Studies.

 In 2007, Thimon de Jong took the role of Insights and Strategy Director for TrendsActive, an international trend interpretation agency.
 He travelled the world consulting and presenting to multi-national companies.

 In 2010 he starred as a jury member in Holland’s Best Idea – a primetime TV show.

 He then co-produced an executive program for decision-makers at Utrecht University on the topic of using sociocultural trends for strategic decision making.
 De Jong is also one of the main lecturers in this program.

 In 2014 Thimon started Whetston a think tank on socio-economic and cultural changes that are relevant for strategic decision making. (other speakers also at Whetston include Monte Königs).